kadelcode/simple_calculator/README.md

 # simple_calculator
-A simple calculator that allows a user to perform basic operations such as addition, subtraction, ...
+A command-line calculator that allows a user to perform basic operations such as addition, subtraction, multiplication and division.